namikmesic/go-mcp/README.md

         go run ./cmd/go-mcp/main.go /path/to/your/go/project
         ```

 The program will output the analysis results in JSON format to standard output and a summary to standard error.
+Goal is to turn it into an MCP.

+## JSON Output Structure

+The tool produces an optimized JSON output with the following notable characteristics:

+1. **Module information at the top level:**
+   - `ModulePath`: The Go module path
+   - `ModuleDir`: The absolute directory path where the module resides

+2. **Relative file paths:** All file paths are relative to the module directory, making the output more portable.

+3. **Optimized field inclusion:**
+   - The `Column` field is excluded from all location information
+   - Empty arrays like `EmbedFiles`, `EmbedPatterns`, and `Calls` are omitted when they contain no data
+   - The `UnderlyingType` field used for internal analysis is excluded from the output

+This optimized structure reduces redundancy and improves readability of the JSON output.

 ## Project Structure